BNasmith/PTForsyth/PTFWorkofChrist.md

 118 RECONCILIATION AND ATONEMENT

-that God could divest Himself of it ?
+that God could divest Himself of it?
 No. The thought of God is simply God thinking.
 So also the love of God is not an attribute of
 God; it is God loving.
-The holiness of God is not an attribute of God ; it is the whole
+The holiness of God is not an attribute of God; it is the whole
 God Himself as holy.
 There is nothing in the
 Bible about the strife of attributes.
 Rather remember 1 John i.
 9, " He is faithful and just